-I am a second-year Environmental and Urban Studies and Political Science major in the college.
-Back home in Houston, Texas, I have worked with various NGOs centered around conservation and sustainability, and found a passion in exploring various avenues centered around a more environmentally-conscious future.
-This summer, I have researched various initiatives by colleges all over the United States to reduce water consumption.
-In my research, I became particularly interested in the effect that community-based social marketing, a behavioral technique employing the importance of interpersonal relationships and communal accountability, has as a means to conserve water.
+Ally is a second-year Environmental and Urban Studies and Political Science major in the college.
+Back home in Houston, Texas, she has worked with various NGOs centered around conservation and sustainability, and found a passion in exploring various avenues centered around a more environmentally-conscious future.
+This past summer, she researched various initiatives by colleges all over the United States to reduce water consumption.
+In her research, Ally became particularly interested in the effect that community-based social marketing, a behavioral technique employing the importance of interpersonal relationships and communal accountability, has as a means to conserve water.

-I’m a fourth year in the college double majoring in Economics and Public Policy and am serving as this year’s EAF Student Coordinator.
-I am from Ossining, New York, and I’m passionate about environmental and health policy.
-On campus, I am on the Frizzell Committee, I tutor local elementary students in art, and I like to play intramural sports.
-I have been involved with EAF since my first year, and I’m excited to continue to work toward sustainability and social outreach both on campus and throughout Chicago!
+Caitlin is a fourth year in the college double majoring in Economics and Public Policy and is serving as this year’s EAF Student Coordinator.
+She is from Ossining, New York, and is passionate about environmental and health policies.
+On campus, she is on the Frizzell Committee, tutors local elementary students in art, and enjoys playing intramural sports.
+Caitlin has been involved with EAF since her first year, and is very excited to continue to work toward sustainability and social outreach both on campus and throughout Chicago!

-I am a fourth year undergraduate majoring in Economics and Environmental and Urban Studies.
-I grew up in Naperville, Illinois, and I’m really excited to be part of EAF this year.
-I’ve previously been involved in the UChicago Zero-Waste Committee and am a member of the varsity cross country and track and field teams.
-I’m interested in the way economic and environmental sustainability interact with one another and the tensions between the two.
+Claire is a fourth year undergraduate majoring in Economics and Environmental and Urban Studies.
+She grew up in Naperville, Illinois, and is really excited to be part of EAF this year.
+Claire previously has been involved in the UChicago Zero-Waste Committee and is a member of the varsity cross country and track and field teams.
+She is interested in the way economic and environmental sustainability interact with one another and the tensions between the two.

-I am a fourth year Economics major in the college, excited to join EAF this year while continuing my current involvement with the vibrant Phoenix Sustainability Initiative RSO.
-Born and raised in Lithuania, I have a deep appreciation for the interactions between natural systems and the built environment, and hope to further study and develop environmentally and financially feasible systems that provide non-hazardous and sustainable access to food, energy and living spaces to all populations in need.
+Deima is a fourth year Economics major in the college, excited to join EAF this year while continuing her current involvement with the vibrant Phoenix Sustainability Initiative RSO.
+Born and raised in Lithuania, Deima has a deep appreciation for the interactions between natural systems and the built environment, and hopes to further study and develop environmentally and financially feasible systems that provide non-hazardous and sustainable access to food, energy and living spaces to all populations in need.

-I am a third year undergraduate majoring in Molecular Engineering and Chemistry.
-I was born in Ecuador but have been raised in Michigan from the age of 6.
-I look forward to being a part of EAF this coming year.
-I am interested in learning about sustainable practices in food consumption and waste, as well as the impact that policy and technology will have on current practices to address the challenges of a growing population and climate change.
-Outside of EAF, I am currently the President of the UChicago Triathlon Club and a research assistant for the Patel Research Group.
+Dino is a third year undergraduate majoring in Molecular Engineering and Chemistry.
+He was born in Ecuador but has been raised in Michigan from the age of 6.
+He looks forward to being a part of EAF this coming year.
+Dino is interested in learning about sustainable practices in food consumption and waste, as well as the impact that policy and technology will have on current practices to address the challenges of a growing population and climate change.
+Outside of EAF, Dino is currently the President of the UChicago Triathlon Club and a research assistant for the Patel Research Group.